How to use the Nitrax Math Keyboard

 Connectivity

-Choose a connection mode
+Choose your connection mode

 2.4G (USB dongle)